 It is planned upon the lines observed in those well known society events of a like nature held annually in Madison Square Garden, New York city.
 Metropolitan society is regularly the time approaches each season for ing. great Garden takes on a festive air that is not rivaled again throughout the year.
-Society then shines resplendent. parative merits of favorite animals.
-The decorations of the person and of suggest the horse.
-The newspapers talk horse and the whole metropolis orations, in the variety and splendor of maturing of sugar beets and the ab- | pays homage to the high bred animals view of producing large standard bred horses with the most admirable results.

-Another feature will be an exhibit of horses adapted for cavalry purposes.
-The extraordinary demand for cavalry horses within the last few years has brought to the attention of breeders the wisdom of producing a type of animals having the qualities that the cavalry service requires.
+Society then shines resplendent.
+In six important particulars the Pan- ble.
+A special display will be made of Popular conversation is upon the comparative merits of favorite animals.
+The decorations of the person and of tion.
+These are in the electrical ef- tions under which they thrive best, in- the building and the attire of devotees suggest the horse.
+The newspapers talk horse and the whole metropolis horses within the last few years has brought to the attention of breeders the wisdom of producing a type of animals having the qualities that the cavalry service requires.
 Not only has the demand been very large for the United States army, but foreign buyers have frequented the American markets and purchased many animals for the armies of other countries.
 Several large breeding establishments are already turning their attention to the raising of cavalry horses.
-With the great number of horses that will be brought together at the Pan-American Exposition the visitor will have an opportunity seldom equaled to make a particular study of this line of breed-
+With the great number of horses that will be brought together at the Pan-American Exposition the visitor will have an opportunity seldom equaled to make a particular study of this line of breedview of producing large standard bred horses with the most admirable reof horses adapted for cavalry purposes.